 Shop Smart this Holiday Season: Cyber Security Tips for Online Purchases

-These bad actors will try to reel in unsuspecting internet consumers with bad intentions: faulty hyperlinks, faux websites and the ultimate insult during this time of giving and spreading holiday cheer – fake charities.
+They will try to reel in unsuspecting internet consumers with bad intentions: faulty hyperlinks, faux websites and the ultimate insult during this time of giving and spreading holiday cheer – fake charities.

 But as you make online purchases during the busy holiday shopping period – and beyond – you can stay vigilant with the following tips from Georgia United: